finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 drop policy if exists "Users can delete their own avatars" on storage.objects;
 drop policy if exists "Authenticated users can insert attachments" on storage.objects;

--- Drop old table policies to ensure clean slate for groups drop policy if exists "View groups if member" on public.groups;
-drop policy if exists "Users can create groups" on public.groups;
-drop policy if exists "View members if in group" on public.group_members;
-drop policy if exists "Creator can add members" on public.group_members;
-drop policy if exists "View own membership" on public.group_members;

 -- 2. CREATE ROBUST STORAGE POLICIES (Insert, Select, Update, Delete)

 -- Avatars Bucket